matth3wliuu/comp3231-notes/README.md

     - rapid acess
     - ease of update
     - storage efficiency
+- Performance is limited by seek time and rotational delays
+    - keep blocks likely to be accessed together close to each other

 **Hierarchical Structure and Directories**:
 - Directories are special files owned by the OS to provide mappings between filenames and inodes